jelane7/school/README.md

 ![map](demmissing2.jpg)
 ![map](dEMmissingmound.jpg)

 When the island was developed for homesteads, material from the shell mounds was used to build up the road.
-The borrow area and road are evident on the Digital Elevation Model.
+A gap in the shell mounds can be seen as a blue gab between the red shell mounds.
+The road is evident on the Digital Elevation Model to the south.

 In 1955, the power plant came to Weedon Island.
 Can you see much alteration to the landscape?
 ![map](power.jpg)

+These were just a few examples of how an archaeologist might Remote Sensing data to answer questions about the past!

 Citations:

 NOAA Digital Coastal Data Viewer
 2007 FDEM Lidar: Southwest Florida
 Southwest FL Water Management District, FL Division of Emergency Management, FL Fish and Wildlife Conservation Commission, FL Department of Environmental Protection [found here](https://coast.noaa.gov/dataviewer/#/)